exercism/go/exercises/binary-search-tree/README.md

      / \     / \
     1   3   5   7

+## Implementation

+There is a stub file named `binary_search_tree.go` that contains an explanation of the functions and data types necessary to pass the test suite.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.